gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Who said anything about serving under you?"
 Noxy asked petulantly.

-"Oh Noxy!"
-"That's not what he said!"
+"Oh Noxy!
+That's not what he said!"
-She flushed as the others rounded on her.
+She flushed.

 Thokmay looked up at the sun.
-"I should get back.
+"I should get back to my duties.
 Thank you all for the game."
 He bowed at the village children's answering chorus of thanks.
-As she looked at the smiles on everyone else's faces, a sinking feeling in the pit of Noxy's stomach told her that maybe the young soldier actually had won the game—just not the game she'd thought they were playing.
+As she looked at the smiles on everyone else's faces, a sinking feeling in the pit of Noxy's stomach told her that maybe the young soldier actually *had* won the game—just not the game she'd thought they were playing.

 Not wanting to go home,
-but not able to face the thimbleberries again, she wandered toward the gate.
-Indy and Grappa Gas were deep in conversation with Sergeant Dorbu.
+but not able to face the thimbleberries again, she wandered toward the gate, where Indy and Grappa Gas were deep in conversation with Sergeant Dorbu.
 The tiger was there as well,
 sitting on his haunches,
 with Thokmay at his side.
-"But respected, I promise they'll stay out of everyone's way," Sergeant Dorbu was saying.
+"I promise they'll stay out of everyone's way, honored," Sergeant Dorbu said.

 Indy shook her head.
-"Your sentries are one thing," she said firmly.
-"But if your men start walking patrols, it'll look an awful lot like we're joining this fight."
+"If your men start walking patrols, it'll look an awful lot like we're picking a side in your fight."

 Kulbinder cleared his throat.
 "May I suggest a compromise?